-Chronic lower back pain doesn't have many visible symptoms, which can lead to a variety of frustrating experiences at work.
+The lack of visible chronic lower back pain symptoms can lead to a variety of frustrating experiences—especially at your place of work.

-We hope you can minimize your work-place frustrations by sharing these 4 truths about chronic back pain with your boss:
+Every employer is different, but you may be able to minimize your workplace frustrations by sharing these 4 truths about your back pain with your boss:

 1. You have good days and bad days

-If your boss or coworkers catch you on a high-functioning day, they can easily be lead to believe that you must be completely healed.
+If your boss or coworkers catch you on a high-functioning day, they might be led to believe that you are completely healed.
 But the reality of living with chronic lower back pain is that some days are better than others.

 It’s also important to let your boss know that you don’t allow your pain to dictate your happiness—so a smile does not mean that you’re pain free.